Where Camden Prop Trust Stands With Analysts - NewsBreak

 Over the past three years, mortgage REITs saw annualized returns of 10.3%.
 AG Mortgage Investment Trust is offering a dividend yield of 21.59% or 84 cents per share annually, using quarterly payments.
 When investing in mortgage real estate investment trusts, one advantage investors should know about is that they typically...

-Analysts have provided the following ratings for BlackRock BLK within the last quarter:.
+Within the last quarter, Stag Industrial STAG has observed the following analyst ratings:.
 Bullish Somewhat Bullish Indifferent Somewhat Bearish Bearish.
-According to 4 analyst offering 12-month price targets in the last 3 months, BlackRock has an average price target of $743.0 with a high of $860.00 and a low of $585.00.
+In the last 3 months, 4 analysts have offered 12-month price targets for Stag Industrial.
+The company has an average price target of $38.25 with a high of $41.00 and a low of $36.00.

 Expect A Bitcoin Rally Soon, Crypto Analyst Kaleo Predicts: 'Markup Will Catch Everyone Off Guard'